apache/nuttx/configs/teensy-2.0/README.txt

     FILENAME.c:(.text+0xOFFSET): warning: internal error: out of range error

-  This same build configuratino works for the arduino-mega2560 so I am suspecting some issue with the toolchain support for the AT90USB.
+  This same build configuration works for the arduino-mega2560 so I am suspecting some issue with the toolchain support for the AT90USB (avr:5) vs the Atmega2560 (avr:6).

 Teensy++ Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^